DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑B. Use the aws cloudformation update-stack-instances command instead of the sam deploy command.

-- ##### 🔑C. Update the CodeUri property to reference the local application code folder.
+- ##### 🔑C. Update the <mark>CodeUri property</mark> to reference the local application code folder.
 Use the sam deploy command.

 - 🔑D. Update the CodeUri property to reference the local application code folder.
 Use the aws cloudformation create-change-set command and the aws cloudformation execute-change-set command.

 - ##### 🔑E. Update the CodeUri property to reference the local application code folder.
-Use the aws cloudformation package command and the aws cloudformation deploy command.
+Use the aws cloudformation <mark>package command</mark> and the aws cloudformation deploy command.

 > CloudFormation/SAM 判断是否需要更新 → 看 CodeUri 或其他资源定义有没有变化
 >